HammerFall: Glory to the Brave and Legacy of Kings (1997–1999)

 In February 1998, the recording of Legacy of Kings began.
 This album was once more written by Joacim, Oscar, and Jesper, who despite having quit the band still took part in the process in order to keep the same general mood of their first release.
 The album was produced by Fredrik Nordström (from Dream Evil) and Oscar, with the help of Joacim.
 The band spent a total of one and a half months in the studio recording this album.

 HammerFall made some expressive concerts before the release of Legacy of Kings, playing in festivals together with bands such as Alice Cooper, Rammstein, Deep Purple, Dream Theater, Saxon and Stratovarius.

 Their first world tour took place in October 1998.
 During the shows in Sweden, Joacim Cans caught a serious throat infection which made it impossible for him to sing.
 Shortly afterwards, Magnus Rosén was afflicted with the same disease, and after him the whole of HammerFall's support crew became sick.
 The members of the band played for as long as possible and then were forced to postpone or cancel a few dates.
 During their passage through South America, HammerFall took a short break to visit the Brazilian beaches, but they soon resumed their tour.

 By the end of that tour, drummer Patrik Räfling left the band, and Anders Johansson, a friend of Magnus Rosén, joined as a touring musician.
 In the beginning of 1999 he was made a permanent member of the band.
-Anders had previously worked with guitarist Yngwie Malmsteen on Rising Force in the 80's and 90's and on a number of other projects; he is the brother of Jens Johansson from Stratovarius.
+Anders had previously worked with guitarist Yngwie Malmsteen on Rising Force in the 80s and 90s and on a number of other projects; he is the brother of Jens Johansson from Stratovarius.
 He has been praised for his technical and polyrhythmical talent, in metal as well as other genres.